RKlompUU/SCRIPTAnalyser/README.md

 ###### Applying the tool

-The executable (BitcoinAnalysis.exe) can be executed in any directory of this repository through Stack as follows: stack exec BitcoinAnalysis-exe -- _arguments_
+The executable (BitcoinAnalysis-exe) can be executed in any directory of this repository through Stack as follows: stack exec BitcoinAnalysis-exe -- _arguments_

 Call BitcoinAnalysis-exe, with the output script in stdin, and optionally passing some arguments (call the tool with first argument 'help' for information regarding arguments)